PISAresearch/pisa/12-watchtower-API.md

 ## WatchTower discovery
 At this point we're leaving the client/server connection to be protocol agnostic.
 How the Lightning node finds the WatchTower or how the WatchTower announces their presence and services provided is not specified.

 Therefore, we are assuming that the client and server are connected and that the client have learnt what Quality of Service (`qos`) the tower is offering.
-Moreover, we asume that the client has an authentication token `aut_token` to prove he's entitled to use the service if required.
+Moreover, we assume that the client has an authentication token `aut_token` to prove he's entitled to use the service if required.

 ## WatchTower services